-My research concerns the study of higher-order computation, i.e. that approach to computation where the inputs and the output of a program are not simply numbers, strings, or compound datatypes but programs themselves.
-In my work I use a combination of tools from (linear) logic, graphical syntaxes, rewriting theory, computational complexity, concurrency, formalized reasoning, and implementations of programming languages.
+My research topic.
+I study higher-order computations, the approach to computation where the inputs and the outputs of a program are not simply numbers, strings, or compound data types but also programs themselves.
+I mainly study the lambda calculus, the mathematical core formalism for higher-order computations, using a combination of tools from logic, graphical syntaxes, rewriting theory, computational complexity, denotational semantics, concurrency, and implementations of programming languages.

 E-mail: "givenname"."familyname" at inria.fr

 Publications and Documents

 [J7] Accattoli.
 Exponentials as Substitutions and the Cost of Cut Elimination in Linear Logic.
 Accepted for the LMCS special issue of LICS 2022.
 Long version of [C35].